 Surf Charters in Costa Rica

 For more intermediate to advanced surfers, there are a few options to hop on some surf charters for the day and check out some legendary spots like Witch’s Rock.
 The prices can be more expensive than surf charters in places like Indonesia, but like with most surf destinations, you might be able to find some less expensive options when you get there.

 Cost: Prices vary big time, but you can find boats starting at around $100 per person.
 Here’s some example pricing for trips to Witch’s Rock and Ollie’s point:

 - $500 (for 4 people) + $15 p/p for Santa Rosa National Park entrance fee for a day trip with Boo’s Adventures

 - $1,600 (for 4 people) for a day trip with Single Fin Surf Charters

-- $1700/night for 2 days and 1 night (up to 4 guests) on a private yacht with Serendipity Charters
+- $2,100 for 2 days and 1 night (up to 4 guests) on a private yacht with Serendipity Charters

-The moral of the story is that Costa Rica is a fantastic place for surf trips, and you’ll have an awesome time no matter what your budget is.
-Costa Rica is developed enough to have great options, but still undeveloped enough to find yourself alone on a 5-mile stretch of beach.
-It’s safe and friendly, but still has a feeling of exotic adventure.
-There’s tons of great surf, warm water, and beautiful beaches.
-We love surfing Costa Rica and we’re pretty sure you’ll love it too.
-So why are you still here?
-Go book your ticket already!
+The moral of the story is that Costa Rica is one of the best places to surf, and you’ll have an awesome time no matter what your budget is.
+Costa Rica is developed enough to be easy and have great options, but still undeveloped enough to find yourself alone on a 5-mile stretch of beach if you go exploring.